 The revival of the coffee craze after the World War II

-It was only in 1969 when Ueshima re-invented and canned coffee for mass production in the market to be consumed in every household.
+It was only in 1969 that Ueshima re-invented canned coffee for mass production in the market to be consumed in every household.
 Because of this, many have followed.
-Suntory created their coffee band named Boss and could still be seen in ready-to-drink cans in every vending machine around Japan.
+Suntory created their coffee band named Boss, which could still be seen in ready-to-drink cans in every vending machine around Japan.
 Georgia, on the other hand, was the coffee brand produced by Coca-Cola.
-Nescafe, which is still popular nowadays, has been created by Nestle, and Roots had been made by Japan Tobacco.
-Japan’s post-war era revolutionized and modernized Japan's lifestyle by incorporating western influence, included therein were the booms of Jazz cafes and coffee shops.
-Since then, coffee shops have been a perfect venue for different groups for their social functions, mostly for the middle-class or those groups that advocate every socio-political principle.
+Nescafe, which is still popular nowadays, was created by Nestle, and Roots was made by Japan Tobacco.
+Japan’s post-war era revolutionized and modernized Japan's lifestyle by incorporating western influence, including the booms of Jazz cafes and coffee shops.
+Since then, coffee shops have been a perfect venue for different groups for their social functions, mostly for the middle class or those groups that advocate every socio-political principle.

-How does the west influence the traditionalist Japan when it comes to coffee?
+How does the west influence traditionalist Japan when it comes to coffee?

 Coffee as a symbol of affecting the social and economic status in Japan

 Many Japanese are still into smoking as to social behavior, considering the different stress factors and the impact of their weather.
 Because of this, coffee shops, especially those small ones, cater to those who prefer to smoke besides drinking coffee.
 This is one factor that local coffee shops could cater to since they do not need to follow protocols against smoking, such as Starbucks and McCafe of McDonald's.